kevinmiguet-wm/book-notes/💰 Finance/Our past experiences shape our financial decisions.md

 You can read about finance.
 Yet some decisions will still be shaped by your personal experiences, that may or may not fit the reality, may or may not serve you.

+That’s maybe one of the reasons why most poors stay poor and why rich stay rich.

+I hope beeing aware of this is the first step to be free from those bad habits, and take better decisions

 Most of us shape our economic vision in our 20’s.